ashwin-sateesh/yoga-assistant/README.md

 1. **Stable Diffusion Fine-tuning:**
    - Fine-tuned on yoga posture images, the Stable Diffusion model was distilled to improve performance.
    - For training details, refer to the [official Hugging Face documentation](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image).
+   - CLIP scores were used to evaluate the text-to-image response quality.

 2. **GPT-3.5 Fine-tuning:**
    - The GPT-3.5 Turbo model was fine-tuned using yoga-related datasets.
    - Evaluation metrics included perplexity scores and semantic similarity to ensure high-quality responses.
-   - CLIP scores were used to evaluate the text-to-image response quality.

 ## Acknowledgments

-This project leverages resources from the [Hugging Face diffusers repository](https://github.com/huggingface/diffusers).
+This project leverages resources from the [Hugging Face diffusers repository](https://github.com/huggingface/diffusers) and [OpenAI Finetuning Documentation](https://platform.openai.com/docs/guides/fine-tuning).
 Special thanks to the developers and contributors to these tools.